lzfelix/minuet/README.md

    )
    ```

-   You are free to either use the provided functions or to create your own, as long as the follow the format `def fun(s:str) -> str`.
-Notice that these functions are not suited to perform word segmentation, which should be done as a step previous to the usage of the model.
+   You are free to either use the provided functions or to create your own, as long as the follow the signature `def fun(s: str) -> str`.
+Notice that these functions are not suitable to perform word segmentation, which should be done as a step previous to the usage of the model.

 3. Encode the text labels as numbers to train the model.
 This step is akin to `sklearn`: